 Even before the pandemic, Ian Sells says he and his wife were snapping at each other over the smallest things.
-They’d usually apologize and talk about their issues afterward, but the couple still felt like they were walking on eggshells in the relationship.
+They’d usually apologize and talk about their issues afterward, but the couple still felt like they were walking on eggshells around each other.
 It wasn’t surprising that stress and burnout bled into their relationship: Ian worked full-time and his wife runs a side business on top of caring for their children, 3 and 5.
-The unusual demands of 2020 worsened the problems.

 “We were running on overdrive,” says Sells, a 39-year-old CEO of an e-commerce company in San Diego.
 “The worst part is, we had unspoken and unmet expectations of each other, which caused us to become more frustrated.”

 Luckily, Sells says, he and his wife realized they were both burned out and got help before it was too late.
 But their pressure-cooker lifestyle isn’t unusual, nor is it unusual for burnout to affect relationships: In a Deloitte work stress survey, 83 percent of the 1,000 respondents said work burnout had a negative impact on their personal relationships.
 Among parents, mothers tend to suffer burnout more often than fathers.

 Parents might feel helpless when their partner shows signs of burnout, but they’re actually in a great position to help.
 And because burnout can worsen and turn into depression, it’s crucial to be proactive.

 Burnout is common and isn’t exclusively related to work.
 It shares many of the same symptoms as depression, which can make it difficult to identify.

 “Burnout and depression are both marked by low mood, fatigue and lack of motivation,” says psychotherapist and licensed master social worker Catherine Hall.
 “The only discernible differences between the two are the cause and the remedy.
 Burnout is caused by overwork and exhaustion, [whereas] depression has a wide range of triggers.”